Maritime Nigeria

 Share:

 There has been so much talk and debate among maritime stakeholders on the state of the Nigerian maritime industry and the streets of Apapa.
 The debate on how the sea ports has impacted lives and businesses within Apapa is an unending dialogue.
-The stress of Apapa can be as lonely and as quiet as a library on Sunday mornings; visit the same port access roads between Mondays and Fridays and you’ll think you are either in Balogun market on Lagos Island or the popular Alaba international market in the Ojo local government area of Lagos State
+The streets of Apapa can be as lonely and as quiet as a library on Sunday mornings; visit the same port access roads between Mondays and Fridays and you’ll think you are either in Balogun market on Lagos Island or the popular Alaba international market in the Ojo local government area of Lagos State

 Evidently, the cumulative spiral effects of functional competitive seaports on the economy of any nation cannot be undermined.
 So; how does the right or wrong policy choices in the administration, regulation and supervision of Port operations affect the people and economy?